redox-os/rfcs/text/0000-sysv-shm.md

 }

 ```
-We use xopen to get the pid, gid and uid of the  Otherwise relibc should get and relay it which is breaking our
+We use `xopen` to get the pid, gid and uid of the caller instead of `open`.
-promise to keep the daemon independent.

-Size of the segment should get rounded up to a multiple of page size.
+The size of the segment should get rounded up to a multiple of the system memory page size.
 Which is
 `syscall::PAGE_SIZE` for now.
 Then we have:
 ```rust
 pub struct IpcPerm {